harshpreet14/journalling/README.md

 - **Cloud Database**: MongoDB Atlas is used as the cloud database, offering scalability, performance, and reliable data storage for the 'Journaling App'.

-## Installation

-To set up and run the 'Journaling App' on your local environment, follow these steps:

-1. Clone the repository to your local machine.

-2. Install the required dependencies using npm or yarn.
-Also install Tailwind CSS and configure properly.

-3. Configure the environment variables for Auth0 and MongoDB Atlas to enable authentication and database connection.

-4. Run the application using the npm or yarn start command.